Bashir Among Uncapped Trio In England Test Squad For India Tour - UrduPoint

 Bashir Among Uncapped Trio In England Test Squad For India Tour

-Twenty-year-old spinner Shoaib Bashir was on Monday named in England's 16-man squad for the five-Test series against India along with fellow uncapped bowlers Gus Atkinson and Tom Hartley
+Novice spinner Shoaib Bashir was named in England's 16-man squad on Monday for the five-Test series against India along with fellow uncapped bowlers Gus Atkinson and Tom Hartley

-London, (APP - UrduPoint / Pakistan Point News - 11th Dec, 2023) Twenty-year-old spinner Shoaib Bashir was on Monday named in England's 16-man squad for the five-Test series against India along with fellow uncapped bowlers Gus Atkinson and Tom Hartley.
+London, (APP - UrduPoint / Pakistan Point News - 11th Dec, 2023) Novice spinner Shoaib Bashir was named in England's 16-man squad on Monday for the five-Test series against India along with fellow uncapped bowlers Gus Atkinson and Tom Hartley.

+The 20-year-old Bashir only made his first-class debut for Somerset in June and has taken just 10 wickets at an average of 67.

+But he impressed on a recent training camp with the second-string England Lions in the United Arab Emirates and has now been promoted into the senior squad.

+"It's very hard, especially for spinners in English cricket to judge them on their numbers as such.

+You're not going to expect your spinner to average 24 with the ball in county cricket, you're trying to see something else and back their character."

-Ben Stokes will captain the side after undergoing knee surgery following England's dismal 50-over World Cup campaign.
+Ben Stokes will captain the side after undergoing knee surgery following England's dismal 50-over World Cup campaign in India, where the reigning champions failed to make the semi-finals.

+Key said Stokes would play as a specialist batsman in the first Test at Hyderabad starting on January 25.

+"The surgery has been a success and we expect him to be fit but we are not expecting him to be able to bowl at that point," said Key.

 Wicketkeeper Ben Foakes is also selected after being left out of England's Ashes squad, but there is no place for Chris Woakes -- player of the series in the 2-2 draw with Australia.